drammock/git-novice/_episodes/03-create.md

 > ## Places to Create Git Repositories
 >
-> Along with tracking information about planets (the project we have already created),
+> Along with tracking information about the gapminder dataset (the project we have already created),
-> Dracula would also like to track information about moons.
+> Your labmate would also like to track census data from around the world.
-> Despite Wolfman's concerns, Dracula creates a `moons` project inside his `planets`
+> Despite your concerns, your labmate creates a `census` project inside his `gapminder-analysis`
 > project with the following sequence of commands:
 >
 > ~~~
 > $ cd ~/Desktop              # return to Desktop directory
-> $ cd planets     # go into planets directory, which is already a Git repository
+> $ cd gapminder-analysis     # go into planets directory, which is already a Git repository
 > $ ls -a                     # ensure the .git subdirectory is still present in the planets directory
-> $ mkdir moons    # make a subdirectory planets/moons
+> $ mkdir census              # make a subdirectory planets/moons
-> $ cd moons       # go into moons subdirectory
+> $ cd census                 # go into moons subdirectory
 > $ git init                  # make the moons subdirectory a Git repository
 > $ ls -a                     # ensure the .git subdirectory is present indicating we have created a new Git repository
 > ~~~
 > {: .language-bash}
 >
-> Is the `git init` command, run inside the `moons` subdirectory, required for
+> Is the `git init` command, run inside the `census` subdirectory, required for
-> tracking files stored in the `moons` subdirectory?
+> tracking files stored in the `census` subdirectory?
 >
 > > ## Solution
 > >
-> > No. Dracula does not need to make the `moons` subdirectory a Git repository
+> > No. Your labmate does not need to make the `census` subdirectory a Git repository
-> > because the `planets` repository will track all files, sub-directories, and
+> > because the `gapminder-analysis` repository will track all files, sub-directories, and
-> > subdirectory files under the `planets` directory.
+> > subdirectory files under the `gapminder-analysis` directory.
 Thus, in order to track
-> > all information about moons, Dracula only needed to add the `moons` subdirectory
+> > all information about moons, your labmate only needed to add the `census` subdirectory
-> > to the `planets` directory.
+> > to the `gapminder-analysis` directory.
 > >
 > > Additionally, Git repositories can interfere with each other if they are "nested":
 > > the outer repository will try to version-control